kubernetes/community/contributors/devel/pull-requests.md

 ## How the e2e Tests Work

 The end-to-end tests will post the status results to the PR.
-If an e2e test fails, `k8s-ci-robot` will comment on the PR with the test history and the comment-command to re-run that test.  e.g.
+If an e2e test fails, `@k8s-ci-robot` will comment on the PR with the test history and the comment-command to re-run that test. e.g.

-> The magic incantation to run this job again is @k8s-bot unit test this.
-Please help us cut down flakes by linking to an open flake issue when you hit one in your PR.
+> The following tests failed, say /retest to rerun them all.

 # Why was my PR closed?